Mamata orders probe after microphone malfunctions

 "Why will there be such a loud noise from the mic?
 This means there is a security lapse.
 It was not checked properly.
 There are so many officials present here," said Banerjee.

-The chief minister continued with the microhone but got miffed more as it went dead for a brief period before emitting a noise again.
+The Chief Minister continued with the microphone but got miffed more as it went dead for a brief period before emitting a noise again.

 Delhi poll will be fought on good vs bad governance:...25 Jan 2020 5:27 PM GMT